Free tool · No email required

 Instrument register

 One row per instrument: control number, serial number, type, manufacturer, location and status.
-Next due is computed from the interval, and rows flag themselves overdue or due soon.
+Next due is computed from the interval, and the due-status cell flags itself overdue or due soon.
 Nothing to configure.

 Calibration log